sdiehl/zero-to-qed/docs/src/11_type_theory.md

 Dependent types tear down this wall.
 Types become values.
 You can compute with them, pass them to functions, store them in data structures.
 The function that constructs `Vector Int n` takes a number `n` and returns a type.
 This uniformity is what makes the whole system work: if types can depend on values, then types must be values.

-The theoretical foundations trace through the 20th century: [Church](https://en.wikipedia.org/wiki/Alonzo_Church)'s simply typed lambda calculus, [Martin-Löf](https://en.wikipedia.org/wiki/Per_Martin-L%C3%B6f)'s intuitionistic type theory that unified logic and computation, and various attempts to resolve paradoxes that plagued early formal systems.
-Lean implements a refinement called the [Calculus of Inductive Constructions](https://en.wikipedia.org/wiki/Calculus_of_constructions), which adds inductive types and a hierarchy of universes to keep everything consistent.
+The theoretical foundations trace through the 20th century: [Church](https://en.wikipedia.org/wiki/Alonzo_Church)'s simply typed lambda calculus, [Martin-Löf](https://en.wikipedia.org/wiki/Per_Martin-L%C3%B6f)'s **intuitionistic type theory** that unified logic and computation, and various attempts to resolve paradoxes that plagued early formal systems.
+Lean implements a refinement called the **Calculus of Inductive Constructions**, which adds inductive types and a hierarchy of **universes** to keep everything consistent.
 Understanding why that hierarchy exists requires a detour into the history of mathematics.

 The practical experience differs from conventional programming.
 Types become more informative but also more demanding.
 You must often provide proofs alongside your code, demonstrating that values satisfy required properties.
 The compiler becomes an adversary that checks your reasoning at every step, as we saw with tactics.
 When a program type-checks, you gain strong guarantees about its behavior.
 When it fails, the error messages guide you toward the gap between what you claimed and what you proved.